romnn/ldap-manager/README.md

 ##### Known bugs

 ##### Fixed bugs
 - when creating new groups, errors are not properly passed through
 - when creating new group, cannot add initial members
 - removing groups in edit user does not do anything (no errors)
 - errors when removing from group in user edit page break layout
+- memberof does not respect the initial admin user for both users and admins groups

 ##### Considerations